 The three primary markets available to individual sellers are direct sales to individuals, sales to dealers and consignment programs.

-Sales to individuals requires the most skills and has the biggest range of possible outcomes.
+Sales to individuals require the most skills and have the biggest range of possible outcomes.
 Skilled sellers do a lot better than unskilled ones and only you can reasonably assess your own abilities.
 Ebay and Craigslist are two popular avenues as well as newspaper advertising and direct sales to friends.
+Independent appraisals for sellers strengthen your position.

 Consignment is a combination of the two where you leave the piece with a dealer or jeweler who then finds a customer that wants to buy it.
 When the deal goes through, the broker takes a commission and you get the rest.
 This usually pays more than direct sale to the dealers because you are covering the inventory costs but it comes with some increased risks and an unknown payoff date.
 As with the above, only you can decide if you have the temperament, time and patience for a consignment program.